Eltham: Origins

 By the 1880s the lathes and hundreds of Kent had become obsolete, with the civil parishes and other districts assuming modern governmental functions.

 Eltham was a civil parish of Kent until 1889 when it became part of the County of London and from 1900 formed part of the Metropolitan Borough of Woolwich.
-The metropolitan borough was abolished in 1965 and Eltham then became part of the then London Borough of Greenwich.
+On 31 March 1930 the parish was abolished to form Borough of Woolwich.
+At the 1921 census (the last before the abolition of the parish), Eltham St John the Baptist had a population of 28,308.
+The metropolitan borough was abolished in 1965 and Eltham then became part of the then London (now Royal) Borough of Greenwich.

 Eltham today is one of the largest suburban developments in the borough with a population of almost 88,000 people.